MicrosoftDocs/fabric-docs/docs/data-science/tutorial-bank-churn.md

 The problem with imbalanced classification is that there are too few examples of the minority class for a model to effectively learn the decision boundary.
 Synthetic Minority Oversampling Technique (SMOTE) is the most widely used approach to synthesize new samples for the minority class.
 Learn more about SMOTE [here](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html#) and [here](https://imbalanced-learn.org/stable/over_sampling.html#smote-adasyn).

-We'll use `imblearn` which is a library for SMOTE.
+We'll use `imblearn`, a library for SMOTE.

 #### Download dataset and upload to lakehouse

-This code will download a publicly available version of the the dataset and then store it in a Fabric Lakehouse.
+This code downloads a publicly available version of the dataset and then stores it in a Fabric Lakehouse.

 > [!IMPORTANT]
 > **Make sure you [add a lakehouse](https://aka.ms/fabric/addlakehouse) to the notebook before running it.
 Failure to do so will result in an error.**